-The steel 19" rims featured the stamped "Trade Dunlop Mark" and "Made in England" and were painted in Pastel green, The size for front and rear rims are 19" by 2.75 with 36 painted steel spokes, Chrome rims where introduced in 1953.
+The steel 19" rims featured the stamped "Trade Dunlop Mark" and "Made in England" and were painted in Pastel green, The size for front and rear rims are 19" by 2.75 with 36 painted steel spokes, Apart from special orders, chrome rims where introduced in 1953.

 The original 1948 Bantam was fitted with Dunlop "Universal" tyres, these are no longer available and the tread pattern is not being reproduced.

 The 8 litre capacity tank has the petrol filler cap on the left hand side and uses a Ewarts push pull flat slide petrol tap with cork seals

 The 1948 and early 1949 petrol cap is easiest recognized by the Castrol "XL" Essolube "40" engraving,